UMass Minutewomen basketball

-The Massachusetts Minutewomen basketball team, also known as the UMass Minutewomen, represents the University of Massachusetts Amherst in Amherst, Massachusetts, in NCAA Division I women's college basketball.
+The UMass Minutewomen basketball team represents the University of Massachusetts Amherst in Amherst, Massachusetts, in NCAA Division I women's college basketball.
 They play their home games in the William D. Mullins Memorial Center.
-The Minutewomen currently compete in the Atlantic 10 Conference.
+The Minutewomen currently compete in the Mid-American Conference.

 History

 UMass has played women's basketball since 1968.
 They have made the NCAA Tournament three times, in 1996, 1998 and 2022.
-In the former, they lost 60-57 to Michigan State in the First Round.
-In 1998, they lost 77-59 to Iowa in the First Round.
-They have one appearance in the WNIT (1995), beating VCU 70-61 but losing 80-59 to Texas A&M and 90-72 to Notre Dame.
+In the former, they lost 60–57 to Michigan State in the First Round.
+In 1998, they lost 77–59 to Iowa in the First Round.
+They have one appearance in the WNIT (1995), beating VCU 70-61 but losing 80–59 to Texas A&M and 90–72 to Notre Dame.
 They won their first conference tournament in 2022, having previously captured the East Division in 1998.
-As of the end of the 2015-16 season, the Minutewomen have an all-time record of 535-707.
+As of the end of the 2015–16 season, the Minutewomen have an all-time record of 535-707.